aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 ![SSH to Devices (l3evpn)](step6.jpg)
 ### Remove VRF Mapping

-This lab has been initially been stup for L3 EVPN.
+This lab has been initially been set up for L3 EVPN.
 Some changes need to be made in the configuration before starting the lab.

-On Leaf1 and Leaf3
+On Leaf1
 - Remove the VRF vrf1 to VNI mapping on the VXLAN interface
 - Remove the VRF vrf1 in the bgp configuration

+### Configure EVPN VXLAN on Leaf3

+On Leaf3:
+- Configure Loopback0 using 172.16.0.5/32
+- Configure Loopback1 using 3.3.3.3/32
+- Configure vlan 2001 and vlan 2003
+- Configure P2P interfaces to Spine Switches (*)
+- Configure BGP peering to Spine Switches for the Underlay
+- Check BGP peers
+- Configure BGP peering to Spine Switches for the Overlay
+- Check EVPN BGP peers
+- Configure a VRF instance named vrf1 and enable routing for it

+(*) Hint: Look at the Spine Switches configuration and use LLDP
+## Asymmetric IRB Lab
 ### Configure vlan 112

 On Leaf1 and Leaf3